zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Bruce: That’s outside the scope of this meeting.
 We  can put it on the agenda for next time.

 Lynda: But we won’t meet again for a month.
 We shou ld spend some time talking about our plans for next year.
 I think we should co nsider closing the Irvine office and moving it to Franklin.
-It would save us a lot o f money.
+It would save us a lot of money.

 Bruce: If we get off on a tangent, we won’t be able  to get through our discussion for today.
 Let’s try to get back on track and discu ss the main focus of today’s meeting, which is how to end this year without any more problems.
 I feel like we’re getting close to making some decisions.